 "Sweep" The measurement is based on an automatically generated frequency set.

-"Frequency Table" The measurement is based on a customized frequency table.
-For more information, see Chapter 5.2.3, "Using a frequency table", on page 51.
-"Single Fre- quency" The measurement measures a single frequency only.
-For more information, see Chapter 5.2.2, "Configuring single frequency measurements", on page 50.
+"Frequency The measurement is based on a customized frequency table.

+Table" For more information, see Chapter 5.2.3, "Using a frequency table", quency" For more information, see Chapter 5.2.2, "Configuring single frequency measurements", on page 49.